 221. I, propose to remove SKD kits from the specified list of goods liable for duty in foreign currency.
 I, further, propose to extend the Facility for a further 3 years, beginning 1 December, 2019.

+“End of extracts “

 From the above extracts

-The rate of exchange to be used is for converting any foreign currency is defined as the rate “at time of entry”.
-Explain with support from legislation what is meant by “time of entry” (4 marks)

 A consignment of commercial tyres imported from China has a calculated VDP of $12,500.00.
 The net weight of the tyres is 570 Kgs.
 The customs duty rate for tariff 4011.2019 is 20% + USD $5/kg.
-Calculate the Customs duty only (ignore VAT or surtax payable) using the provisions of section 115A (2) in extract 1 above.
-You may also use the attached exchange rates.
-(5 marks)
+Calculate the Customs duty and VAT payable using the provisions of section 115A (2) in extract 1 above.
+(7 marks)

-Identify the relevant section and the legislation that the minister should ament to achieve his objective of extending the suspension of duty on sanitary wear.
+Identify the relevant section and the legislation that the minister should amend to achieve his objective of extending the suspension of duty on sanitary wear.
 (4 marks)

 You are aware that goods imported by road should be pre-cleared before importation.
-The Minister has established inland “Customs dry Ports” identified in the extract 3 above for “final clearance”.
+The Minister has established inland “Customs dry Ports” identified in extract 3 above for “final clearance”.
 Explain these final clearance procedures.
 (4 marks)

 What documentation can be used to move the trucks from border posts to inland dry ports for final clearance (2 marks)